JuliaManifolds/Manifolds.jl/docs/src/examples/dimetourrotations.md

 ### Actions and Operations

 With the basics in hand on how to move between the coordinate, algebra, and group representations, let's briefly look at composition and application of points on the manifold.
-For example, a `Rotation(n)` manifold is the mathematical representation, but the points have an application purpose in retaining information regarding a specific rotation.
+For example, a `Rotations(n)` manifold is the mathematical representation, but the points have an application purpose in retaining information regarding a specific rotation.

 Points from a Lie group may have an associated action (i.e. a rotation) which we [`apply`](@ref).
 Consider rotating through `θ = π/6` three vectors `V` from their native domain `Euclidean(2)`, from the reference point `a` to a new point `b`.
 Engineering disciplines sometimes refer to the action of a manifold point `a` or `b` as reference frames.
 More generally, by taking the tangent space at point `p`, we are defining a local coordinate frame with basis `B`, and should not be confused with "reference frame" `a` or `b`.